GalaxyTea1/AWS/asw.md

         - Resource: list of resource to which the actions applied to
         - Condition: conditions for when this policy is in effect (optinal)

+### **AMI**
+- AMI = Amazon Machine Image
+- AMI are a customization of an EC2 instance
+  - Add own software, configuring, operating system, monitoring...
+  - Faster boot / configuration time because all software is pre-packaged
+- AMI are built for a specific region ( add can be copied across regions)
+- Lauch EC2 instance from:
+  - A public AMI: AWS provided
+  -